 Care homes provide accommodation and help with personal care, such as washing, dressing and taking medicines.
 Nursing homes are a subset of care homes, where there is always a registered nurse on duty to provide nursing care for people with more complex needs.

-Looking at longer-term trends, it was estimated that 14.8% of the 85 and over population was in elderly residential accommodation in 2017, compared to 25.2% in 1996.
+Looking at longer-term trends, it was estimated that 14.8% of the population aged 85 and over was in elderly residential accommodation in 2017, compared to 25.2% in 1996.

 The decrease in bed availability could also indicate a significant fall in social care provision for older people, which comes at a time of expected growth in demand due to the ageing population.
 A downward trend in the registration of new care homes, combined with an upward trend in closures, has resulted in a net reduction in the number of beds available.